prapti25bce10317-del/digital-literacy-project/README.md

 # Digital Literacy Project

-**Name:** Prapti Singh
-**Registration Number:** 25BCE10317
-**University:** VIT Bhopal University

----

-## 📌 Project Overview
+##  Project Overview
-This repository contains the completed tasks for the **CSE0001: Digital Literacy** course.
-The project aims to demonstrate proficiency in essential digital tools, online professional presence, and awareness of cyber security.
+This repository serves as a comprehensive digital portfolio for the CSE0001: Digital Literacy course.
+The project is designed to bridge the gap between theoretical knowledge and practical application in the modern digital landscape.

----
+The primary objectives of this project include:

+Digital Identity Construction: Building a cohesive and professional online presence across platforms like GitHub, LinkedIn, and Kaggle.

+Tool Proficiency: Demonstrating hands-on experience with industry-standard tools such as Canva for visual communication and Google Forms for data collection.

+Security & Ethics: Developing a deep understanding of cyber hygiene, email etiquette, and the mechanics of modern financial frauds (like UPI scams) to navigate the internet safely.

+Problem Solving: Applying computational thinking through entry-level coding challenges and structured information synthesis.

+By completing these tasks, this project showcases a well-rounded foundation in the essential skills required for academic success and professional growth in the 21st century.

-## 📂 Task Summary
+##  Task Summary

 ### Task 1: Digital Literacy Infographic
 - **Content:** An infographic covering the definition of digital literacy, safe internet practices, and essential digital tools.